MenoData/Time4J/README.md

 Design remarks:

-a) Although Time4J is strongly generified users will not really use any generics in their application code as demonstrated in example code, but are more or less type-safe at compile-time.
+a) Safety: Although Time4J is strongly generified users will not really use any generics in their application code as demonstrated in example code, but are more or less type-safe at compile-time.
 For example, it is impossible to add clock units to a calendar date.
+This is in contrast to JSR-310 which heavily relies on runtime exceptions.
+Otherwise Time4J shares the advantages like immutability and non-tolerant null-handling.

 b) In contrast to most other libraries Time4J does not like implicit defaults.
 Users have to explicitly specify what locale or time zone they want.
 And if they want the default then they spell it so in methods like: "inSystemTimezone()" or "localizedPattern(...)".
 This philosophy is also the reason why the class "PlainDate" is missing a static method like "today()".
 This method instead exists in the class "ZonalClock" making clear that you cannot achieve the current local date and time without specifying the time zone.